ThinkMarkets Fair Execution Policy

 As per the margin call policy which is available to clients on our website:

-The ThinkMarkets MetaTrader 4 platform will trigger a margin call if the following criteria are met below.
+A margin call will be triggered if the following if the following criteria are met.
 It is important to note that proper risk management and placing of stop losses reduces the need for a margin call on a traders account.
 We advise all clients and traders to strictly adhere to margin requirements when trading.

 Minimum Margin Requirements on Open Positions must be maintained by the customer at all times.